Data Fabric

 What is a data fabric?

-Data fabric as an architectural approach is really about simplification.
+A data fabric facilitates the coming together of various data environments through the use of a holistic or unified architecture design.
 A fabric model is designed to simplify data access in an organization allowing for easier self-service data access and consumption across the enterprise.

 The goal of a data fabric is to provide a unified view of data, making it easily accessible and usable for various applications and users, including: